stepanataccolade/docsv2/sources/pipelines/resources.md

 element and the container port is the second element separated by a `:`.
 Port numbers are always integers.
 If not provided, no container port is exposed, even if your Dockerfile had the `EXPOSE` statement.

+Any time any of these options changes, a new version is created

 <br>
 <a name="params"></a>